Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 ## Pricing model

 The Smarter Home allows a greater part of the population to make use of all the useful features smart home systems already offer.
-Therefore, we plan to partner with existing smart home device manufacterers to integrate their products with our system, making them more accessible, leading more customers to these companies.
+Therefore, we plan to partner with existing smart home device manufacturers to integrate their products with our system, making them more accessible, leading more customers to these companies.
 These deals would finance Smarter Home.

 # 2. System Architecture